RNA-Seq: Spike-ins for absolute quantification and detection of genome-wide effects

+Applications

 Differential expression

 The simplest but often most powerful use of RNA-Seq is finding differences in gene expression between two or more conditions (e.g., treated vs not treated); this process is called differential expression.
 The outputs are frequently referred to as differentially expressed genes (DEGs) and these genes can either be up- or down-regulated (i.e., higher or lower in the condition of interest).
 There are many tools that perform differential expression.
 Most are run in R, Python, or the Unix command line.
 Commonly used tools include DESeq, edgeR, and voom+limma, all of which are available through R/Bioconductor.
 These are the common considerations when performing differential expression: